-- o Call notices are always posted more than one month in advance, which is the established statutory period. - o All documentation submitted for approval by the General Meeting, particularly the financial statements and the Annual Corporate Governance Report, is made available to all shareholders at the corporate registered office, on the website and at the Shareholder's Information Office. - o A Shareholder Bulletin is published quarterly, containing the main news about the Company. - o The items included on the agenda for the General Meeting of Shareholders are as detailed as possible. - o Separate voting on each item is permitted, including via remote voting, with a view to giving shareholders full decision-making freedom and independence in respect of each item submitted to vote.
+$\circ\,$ Call notices are always posted more than one month in advance, which is the established statutory period.

+• All documentation submitted for approval by the General Meeting, particularly the financial statements and the Annual Corporate Governance Report, is made available to all shareholders at the corporate registered office, on the website and at the Shareholder's Information Office.
-OF RED ELÉCTRICI

-IN CORPORATE

-GOVERNANCE

-MATTERS

-OFFICIAL ANNEX

-STANDARD

-FORM OF

-ANNEX I

-TO CNMV

-CIRCULAR

-7/2015 OF

-22 DECEMBER
+$\circ\,$ A Shareholder Bulletin is published quarterly, containing the main news about the Company.

+$\circ~$ The items included on the agenda for the General Meeting of Shareholders are as detailed as possible.

+$\circ\,$ Separate voting on each item is permitted, including via remote voting, with a view to giving shareholders full decision-making freedom and independence in respect of each item submitted to vote.

-o The Shareholder's Information Office specifically deals with requests made by shareholders.
+• The Shareholder's Information Office specifically deals with requests made by shareholders.
 Shareholders may submit questions in writing regarding the information available to the public or notified to the competent authorities and make inquiries through the Shareholder Information Office.

-o Both at the Annual General Meeting of Shareholders and at the Extraordinary General Meeting of Shareholders held in 2015, Deloitte conducted an audit on the management processes of the Annual General Meeting of Shareholders, towards improving the guarantees of shareholder rights at the Annual Meeting.
+• Both at the Annual General Meeting of Shareholders and at the Extraordinary General Meeting of Shareholders held in 2015, Deloitte conducted an audit on the management processes of the Annual General Meeting of Shareholders, towards improving the guarantees of shareholder rights at the Annual Meeting.
 The auditor's reports were published on the website as soon as the General Meetings were respectively held.